NCAR/DART/docs/pages/Getting_Started.md

-Go to https://github.com/NCAR/DART, click "Clone or download", and click "Download ZIP" to download the latest release of DART; alternately, you can clone the DART repository.
+Go to https://github.com/NCAR/DART, click "Clone or download", and click "Download ZIP" to download the latest release of DART; alternately, you can clone the DART repository to include the version control history.
 Unzip or clone in your desired location.
 Take note of the directory you installed into, which is referred to as *DARTHOME* below.

 :exclamation: *IMPORTANT*: If you are interested in contributing to DART, when you are ready you will need to follow a different workflow to obtain the code in